 VA Benefits and the Yellow Ribbon Program

-If you qualify for Chapter 33 benefits at the 100% level, you will receive additional funding through the Yellow Ribbon Program.
+If you qualify for Chapter 33 benefits at the 100% level, you may be eligible for additional funding through the Yellow Ribbon Program.
 Under this program, Stanford provides an annual contribution to supplement the Chapter 33 base tuition benefit.
 The VA matches Stanford's Yellow Ribbon contribution.
-For the 2013–14 academic year, Stanford's annual Yellow Ribbon contribution for undergraduate students will be $3,000, with the VA providing a matching amount of $3,000.
-For graduate and professional students, the amount of Stanford's Yellow Ribbon contribution varies by school and program; please consult the Yellow Ribbon chart on the University Registrar's website.
+For the 2020-2021 academic year, Stanford's maximum annual Yellow Ribbon contribution for undergraduate students is $10,000 per student, with the VA providing a matching amount of up to $10,000.
+For graduate and professional students, the amount of Stanford's Yellow Ribbon contribution varies by school and program; please consult the Yellow Ribbon chart on the Office for Military-Affiliated Communities website.

 Most of the VA educational benefit programs pay benefits directly to students on a monthly basis.
 However, under the Post-9/11 GI Bill® (Chapter 33), the VA sends tuition and fees benefits to Stanford, where the Financial Aid Office is responsible for applying the funds to the student account (university bill).
 Chapter 33 books and housing benefits are sent directly to students monthly.
 Students are responsible for paying any non-required fees and housing-related charges.

 The logistics of receiving Chapter 33 benefits at Stanford vary depending on your program level and dependency status.
 In general, undergraduate students who are veterans themselves are considered independent, and undergraduates who are receiving transferred benefits from their parents are usually considered dependent.
 The pages linked below provide details for each category of students.Updated on June 18, 2020 10:04 AM